ISSN 2833-7611

 Georgia Journal of Literacy is the peer-reviewed, open-access publication of the Georgia Association of Literacy Advocates (GALA), an affiliate of the International Literacy Association (ILA).
 We publish research- and practitioner-based articles related to language and literacy education at all levels.
 We welcome the voices of all literacy advocates, from literacy scholars and researchers, PK–12 classroom teachers and school leaders, and graduate students throughout Georgia and beyond.
 Our editorial review board, readership, and authorship are nationally representative.

 Editors: Drs.
-Bethany L. Scullin and Robert A. Griffin, University of West Georgia ([email protected])
+Robert A. Griffin and Bethany L. Scullin, University of West Georgia ([email protected])

 Current Issue